Privacy & Security

 1. Landmark's privacy compliance

-This policy is about the way in which Landmark Operations Limited ABN 73 008 743 217 (Landmark) (a Registered Australian Company) handles personal information.
+This policy is about the way in which Landmark Operations Limited ABN 73 008 743 217 (Landmark) handles personal information.
 In providing its products and services Landmark may require your personal information including your credit related personal information.

 Landmark is committed to protecting the privacy of an individual's personal information and complies with the Privacy Act 1988 (Cth) (Privacy Act) and the 13 Australian Privacy Principles (APPs) in the Privacy Act.
-To the extent Landmark handles your credit related personal information; Landmark also complies with the credit reporting provisions within the Privacy Act and the Credit Reporting Code as registered by the Australian Information Commissioner.
+To the extent Landmark handles your credit related personal information, Landmark also complies with the credit reporting provisions within the Privacy Act and the Privacy (Credit Reporting) Code 2014 as registered by the Australian Information Commissioner.

 2. What is in this policy?